metadatacenter/cedar-docker-deploy/README.md

 These files are called ```set-env-internal.sh```, which contains internal deployment variables, and ```set-env-external.sh```, which contains external variables.

-First copy these two files from the source repo to the CEDAR deployment directory:
+First copy these two files containing environment variables from the source repo to the CEDAR deployment directory:

-    cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-internal.sh ${CEDAR_HOME}
+    cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-internal.sh ${CEDAR_DOCKER_DEPLOY_HOME}
-    cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-external.sh ${CEDAR_HOME}
+    cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-external.sh ${CEDAR_DOCKER_DEPLOY_HOME}

-You can customize the variables in both of these files as needed by the deployment.
+You can customize the environment variables in both of these files as needed by the deployment.

-For the moment, do not change the domain name (``metatadatcenter.orgx``) or the IP address variables in the internal file.
+For the moment, do not change the domain name (``metatadatacenter.orgx``) or the IP address variables in the internal file.
 It is recommended that you change the default passwords and the CEDAR_ADMIN_USER_API_KEY and CEDAR_SALT_API_KEY variables.

 You will need to set a BioPortal API key in the external file.
-If you do not already have a BioPortal API key, you can created one by [registering for a BioPortal account](https://bioportal.bioontology.org/accounts/new).
+Please create a new BioPortal account for your installation's use by [registering for a separate BioPortal account](https://bioportal.bioontology.org/accounts/new).
+This will help us in diagnosing issues and managing access to the systems.
 The relevant variable to set is called CEDAR_BIOPORTAL_API_KEY.

 Then execute the following commands to set the environment variables: